redjax/syst/README.md

 ### From Release

 Install a release from the [releases page](https://github.com/redjax/syst/releases/latest).
-You can check the [Verfied Manual Release pipeline](https://github.com/redjax/syst/actions/workflows/create-verified-release.yml) to see the results of a secret & vulnerability scan done before the release.
+You can check the [Release pipeline](https://github.com/redjax/syst/actions/workflows/release.yml) to see the results of security scans (secrets & vulnerabilities) that run before each release.

 ### Build Locally